koendv/openscad-raspberrypi/README.md

 [![colorwheel](images/colorwheel.png)](https://raw.githubusercontent.com/koendv/openscad-raspberrypi/master/images/colorwheel.svg)

 The glasses used to see 3D anaglyphs have red lenses for the left eye, cyan (blue-green) lenses for the right eye.
-Red (hue 0) and cyan (hue 180) are complementary colours; opposed on the colour wheel.
+Red (hue 0) and cyan (hue 180) are complementary colours; in opposite positions on the colour wheel.

 To see depth, both eyes need to see an image.
 If an object has pure red or cyan color, the depth illusion will fail.
 If you look at a color wheel through 3D glasses, blue-green colors appear dark through the red lens; red colors appear dark through the blue-green lens.
 Colors suitable for anaglyph  are those that can be seen through both lenses.
 This includes greys, greens (hue around 75) and purple (hue around 285).

-Because the color filters are not perfect, crosstalk may occur: a bit of the image for the left eye is seen by the right eye, and the other way round.
 If a color has strong green but weak red, the green may be so strong that it persists even after filtering.
-The left eye then sees the image for the right eye, superimposed on the image for the left eye.
+The left eye then sees a weak image for the right eye, superimposed on the image for the left eye.
 To lessen this effect, called *ghosting*, saturated colors should be avoided.

 Two color schemes are provided.
 The color scheme "Ash" uses grey colors for the object, and green for the highlight.
 The color scheme "3D Glasses" uses greens and purples for the object, and grey for the highlight.
 Because colors are a matter of personal taste, a small [python script](gencolorscheme.py) is included to allow adapting the color scheme.